 A few days ago I wrote about the idea of moving home and getting a fresh start.
 Making that leap and moving to a new place can help you get out of a rut and really set you on the right path for a successful future.
 I highly suggest checking out that article as I included some good advice on how to take the stress out of your fresh start.

 What I didn’t talk about was finding your new home.
-Everyone has an idea of their dream home, and it’s often impossible to find.
+Everyone has an idea of their dream home, whether that is one of these Las Vegas luxury homes for sale, a perfect studio home apartment, or otherwise, and it’s often impossible to find.
 However, there are plenty of things to take into consideration when you’re searching for a new place to live.
 Some of these are obvious – like the number of rooms it has, the area it’s in, and the price – but others are a little less clear for all to see.
 Keeping that in mind, here are some of the more unusual things to think about when you’re searching for your new home:

 The Internet Connection